 Tweeting about the service will earn you an extra 5GB, and you’ll get 1GB each time you invite a friend to join.
 As an added perk, if anyone you’ve referred decides to upgrade to a Pro subscription (starting at US$7.50 per month billed annually), you’ll get the unlimited plan as well and far more servers (47 in total).

 If that isn’t enough to tempt you, there’s even a built-in adblocker and firewall.
 Give it a try today – we think you’ll be impressed.
-Note that there is an Android App available, albeit in an unreleased state at the time of writing.
+Note that there is an Android app which was recently released, albeit in an unfinished state at the time of writing.